arrdem/katamari/docs/build-graph.md

 # Build Graph & Targets
 [⛓ README](/README.md)

-At its most basic, the Katamari build model consists of "tasks," "targets" and "products."
+At its most basic, the Katamari build model consists of "tasks", "targets", "steps" and "products".
-A **product** is just a fancy term for one or more files.
+A **product** is just a fancy term for one or more files, or configuration data.
-Products are produced by **tasks**, which should be pure functions from products and other configuration to products.
+Products are produced by **steps**, which should be pure functions from products and other configuration to products.
-Products are anonymous by default, but may be given names.
-Named products are called **targets**.
+Named steps are called **targets**.
+Because **targets** are referentially transparent, it may also be said that a **target** names a **product**.

+**tasks** may be thought of as terminal **steps**, especially steps which don't produce a **product**.
+Running a test suite for instance, a read-eval-print-loop or an application instance would all be good examples of a task.

 Lets take an example:
 I want to automate the build for a Clojure application.